Culture of Mexico: Music and dance

-Traditional Mexican music has influenced the evolution of the Mexican pop and Mexican rock genre.
-Some well-known Mexican pop singers are Luis Miguel and Alejandro Fernández.
-Latin rock musicians such as Carlos Santana, Café Tacuba, and Caifanes have incorporated Mexican folk tunes into their music.
-Traditional Mexican music is still alive in the voices of artists such as Lila Downs.
+Traditional Mexican music has influenced the evolution of the pop and Mexican rock genre.
+Some well-known Mexican pop singers are Thalía, Paulina Rubio, Jose Jose and Gloria Trevi.
+Mexican rock musicians such as Zoé, Café Tacvba, Las Ultrasonicas and Panteón Rococó have incorporated Mexican folk tunes into their music.
+Mexican contemporary musicians include Natalia Lafourcade, Julieta Venegas, Leonel García, and Carlos Rivera.
+Traditional Mexican music is still alive in the voices of artists such as Lila Downs, Aida Cuevas, Alejandro Fernández, Pepe Aguilar, Lupita Infante, and Lorenzo Negrete.